-A report outlining the results of the visit will be written to the executive director, with a copy to the board chair, within 60 business days if any major findings exist as a result of the visit.
-This report will outline any findings, areas of improvement/recommendations, and/or commendations.
-For the purpose of the monitoring report, findings, observations, and commendations are defined as: (1) Finding - a programmatic deficiency requiring corrective action (e.g., board composition does not comply with the required compilation of the low-income population; it is under-represented), (2) Areas of Improvement/Recommendations - noteworthy of mentioning; however, not considered a deficiency (e.g., notification of the Fair Hearing process was posted on the bulletin board.
-However, it was not visible because it was covered by another notice), and (3) Commendation - an expression of approval or praise (e.g., client files were found to be in excellent condition with all the required documents).
+A report outlining the results of the visit will be written to the Executive Director, with a copy to the Board Chair, within sixty (60) business days if any major findings exist as a result of the visit.
+Thes report will outline any findings, areas of improvement/recommendations, and/or commendations.
+For the purpose of the monitoring report, findings, observations, and commendations are defined as: (1) Finding - A programmatic deficiency requiring corrective action (e.g., board composition does not comply with the required compilation of the low-income population; it is under-represented), (2) Areas of Improvement/Recommendations - Noteworthy of mentioning; however, not considered a deficiency (e.g., notification of the Fair Hearing process was posted on the bulletin board.
+However, it was not visible because it was covered by another notice), and (3) Commendation - An expression of approval or praise (e.g., client files were found to be in excellent condition with all the required documents).
 Corrective action will be determined by the monitoring team and will be addressed in the monitoring report.
-The eligible entity will be given 30 days to inform the state of the plan for addressing the findings.
-The corrective action plan must be implemented within 15 business days after the state accepts the plan. state Corrective action plans must include all following: (1) Action to be taken to address the finding(s), (2) Name(s) and job title(s) of the individual(s) responsible for addressing the finding(s), and (3) A timeline(s) for completion.
-Upon completion of the state activities for compliance, the state Office will issue a compliance closure letter to inform the eligible entity that the finding has been closed and the eligible entity is now in compliance.
+The eligible entity will be given thirty (30) days to inform the State of the plan for addressing the findings.
+Implementation of the corrective action plan must begin within fifteen (15) business days after acceptance of the plan by the State.
+Corrective action plans must include all of the following: (1) Action to be taken to address the finding(s), (2) Name(s) and job title(s) of the individual(s) responsible for addressing the finding(s), and (3) A timeline(s) for completion.
+Upon completion of the state activities for compliance, the State Office will issue a Compliance Closure letter to inform the eligible entity that the finding has been closed and the eligible entity is now in compliance.